This post may contain affiliate links. Read the full disclosure for more information.

 Take Advantage of Online Resources

 There are numerous online learning tools that you can take advantage of, using them to improve the overall learning experience.
-Your primary goal when teaching original writing is to inspire your kids’ imagination, and ultimately make them fall in love with writing.
+Your primary goal when teaching original writing is to inspire your kids’ imagination, and ultimately make them fall in love with writing papers.
 These online platforms help ‘spice up’ learning.

 - Fun writing games